jarusll/the-logs/index.md

 layout: layouts/home.html
 ---

+# 2022-05-11

+Couldn't use my pc or wifi for 24 hours because the socket broke down.

+Worked on the devops problem.
+Should be done by tomorrow.

 # 2022-05-10

 Started with a devops challenge, I am using literate programming for it and I am absolutely loving it.
 I am going in blind.
 Lets see if I can do this.